Counselling for anxiety in young people can be a very effective therapy for helping them with the stresses of life in the modern world.

 Watch the video version of ‘Counselling for anxiety in young people’ below:

-Anxiety and stress in young adults is becoming increasingly common these days.
+Anxiety and stress in young people is becoming increasingly common these days.
 Pressures to do well at school, to be popular (or even to avoid being bullied), and to present themselves in the best way possible on social media – these and many other things all add up to create a huge level of overwhelm and stress in teenagers.

 When anxiety gets too much it can have very different effects on different people.
 Some can become reclusive, making attempts to avoid school at all costs.
 Others might become disruptive or unpredictable.
 Their schoolwork and exam results can often take a dive as they lose all confidence in their abilities.